GabrielCodex/C4Q_Weather_Code_Challenge/README.md

  ## Self Reflection

- I would the CollectionViewCell.
-I didn't spend a whole bunch of time on making it look pretty.
+Should have made my custom CollectionViewCell look beautiful.

 Realized late in the test that there are two dateTimeISO.
 One is nested into weatherCoded which is the one I went after.
 And the other dateTimeISO is a dictionary key in periods.

- The dateTimeISO in weatherCoded can be nil or not exist.
+ The dateTimeISO in weatherCoded can an empty array.
 That caught me off guard.
 Should have spent more time looking at the data.
 Lesson learned.
 Made DateISO optional.
-I was running low on time so I would have like to handle nil in the model instead of handling it in the CollectionView Cell.
+Should have handled nil in the model instead of in collectionview cellForItemAt.

 Made an Enum to handle Weather Errors but didn't get a chance to use it.

+## Second Branch & Time Limit

+I made a new branch called gabriel with the completed project and fixes.
+I know my second branch is over the time limit, just wanted to finish the project.